LEOMKM/Codzure/README.md

 ### Hi there 👋

-**Codzure/Codzure** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+# I am an Android Software Developer originating from Kenya, currently working at Equity Bank Kenya.

-Here are some ideas to get you started:
+Here are some basic stuffs about me:
-### 🔭 I’m currently working on a number of Projects both on iOS using Swift and Android using Kotlin
+- 🔭 I’m currently working on a number of Projects both on iOS using Swift and Android using Kotlin
 - 🌱 I’m currently learning Swift for iOS developement
 - 👯 I’m looking to collaborate on Kotlin based projects
 - 🤔 I’m looking for help with open source projects for contribution